 Prerequisite: A student qualifies for Italian 2/3 as a sophomore if she successfully completes Italian 1 Accelerated with an 85% or above.

 In this class, while developing the four skills of reading, writing, speaking and listening, students will also gain knowledge and appreciation of Hispanic customs and the major contributions of Spain and Latin America to American and world culture.
 Appropriate grammar usage, as well as authentic materials such as tapes and films will be used to provide the students with practice in discussing the required topics in this communication–based class.
 This course culminates in a FLACS examination.

 Prerequisite: To enroll in this course, a student must have successfully completed Spanish 1 & Spanish 2.

 TAUGHT IN SPANISH.
 Emphasizes the development of all four communicative skills (writing, reading, speaking, and listening), with special attention given to specific areas of language such as vocabulary building, grammar, and orthography.

 This course is for students who speak Spanish at home, but who have little or no formal training in the language.

 A ITA 103 Intermediate Italian I (4)

-TAUGHT IN SPANISH.
+TAUGHT IN SPANISH and ENGLISH.
 A continuation of the active development of the four communicative skills (listening, speaking, reading and writing) within the context of the study of different topics of Hispanic culture.
 Course includes short compositions and students are expected to participate in all class activities.
 May not be taken for credit by heritage or native speakers.
 (Prerequisite - three years of Spanish, passed FLACS exam).